AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU proposes to amend MRLs for cyflufenamid, impacting berries/small fruits and parsley
+EU increases MRLs for cyflufenamid on berries/small fruits and parsley

-Draft Commission Regulation as regards maximum residue levels for cyflufenamid, fenazaquin and nicotine in or on certain products
+Commission Regulation (EU) 2026/742 as regards maximum residue levels for cyflufenamid, fenazaquin and nicotine in or on certain products

 What is changing and why?

-The European Union (EU) is proposing to increase the maximum residue levels (MRLs) for cyflufenamid on parsley, blackberries, raspberries (red and yellow), and other small fruits and berries, as summarised in Table 1.
-An evaluation by the European Food Safety Authority concluded that the proposed MRLs are safe for consumers.
+The European Union (EU) has increased the maximum residue levels (MRLs) for cyflufenamid on parsley, blackberries, raspberries (red and yellow), and other small fruits and berries, as summarised in Table 1.
+An evaluation by the European Food Safety Authority has concluded that the new MRLs are safe for consumers.

 Timeline